Some Blockchain Challenges

 The gap between the blockchain-enabled disruption envisioned by some, and the rather limited usage of blockchain in practice, is due to a variety of factors.
 One major factor is that many of the proposed blockchain use cases require coordination across different organizations that often have very different objectives and incentives.
 However, another important factor is that there is no single way of implementing blockchains, and the existing implementations are still immature in many respects.
 This raises the important question of how to move to implementations that could actually prove transformative.
 Looking into the future, a similar question arises as to how particular blockchain implementations evolve to meet changes in technology, user needs, regulation, and other developments.

 This post is the first of a two-part series related to blockchain evolution.
 This first part provides a high-level discussion of the workings of blockchain technology and some of the related challenges.
-The second post will discuss how to change blockchain implementation with a focus on governance.
+The second post discusses how to change blockchain implementation with a focus on governance.

 What is blockchain technology?